-Starting with biblatex version 1.5, in order to adhere to the author-date specification you will need to use Biber to process your .bib files, as BIBTEX (and its more recent variants) will no longer provide all the features you need.
-I highly recommend, therefore, that you upgrade either to Biber 0.9.9 and to biblatex 1.7, which are designed to work together, or to Biber 1.9 and biblatex 2.9a, which latter two are the newest releases and are likewise designed to work as a matched pair.
+Starting with biblatex version 1.5, in order to adhere to the author-date specification you will need to use Biber to process your .bib files, as BIBTEX (and its more recent variants) will no longer provide all the features the style requires.
+For this release, you really need the current versions of Biber (1.9) and biblatex (2.9a), which contain features and bug-fixes on which my own code relies.
 The advice that follows in this document assumes that you are using Biber; if you wish to continue using BIBTEX then you need biblatex version 1.4c and biblatex-chicago 0.9.7a.
+(Please contact me at the email address in biblatex-chicago pdf if you have any difficulty obtaining a copy of this earlier release.)